game-ci/steam-deploy/README.md

 #### username

-The username of the Steam Builder Account that you created in setup step 1.
+The username of the Steam Build Account that you created in setup step 1.

 #### password

-The password of the Steam Builder Account that you created in setup step 1.
+The password of the Steam Build Account that you created in setup step 1.

 #### configVdf, ssfnFileName, and ssfnFileContents